UKHomeOffice/core-cloud/README.md

 Core Cloud operates consumption-based billing meaning teams only pay for their usage.\
 This incentivises teams to take responsibility and optimise resources attributed to them.

-Core Cloud supports teams to optimise their resources using techniques like autoscaling, downscaling, spot pricing and ARM powered instances.
+Core Cloud supports teams in optimising their resources using techniques like autoscaling, downscaling, spot pricing and ARM powered instances.